CiscoUKIDCDev/HP3ParPlugin/README.md

 For installation instructions see the bottom of this page.

 ## Warning
-There is no support or warranty - implied or otherwise.
-If you need new features or bugfixes, ask nicely in the [issues tab](https://github.com/CiscoUKIDCDev/HP3ParPlugin/issues).
-The code is there too, so you can fix it yourself (and ideally send those back as a pull request!).
+There is no support or warranty for this plugin, implied or otherwise.
+You deploy it at your own risk.
+As of 2017 this plugin is no longer being maintained by the original author.
+If you require support or features you will need to provide them yourself or work with a professional services organisation such as Metsi or Vzure.

 You should back-up your UCS Director database before using this plugin and test any new releases before deploying.